Learning to traverse convective flows at moderate to high Rayleigh numbers: Numerical method

-where $H$ is the cell height and $\Delta_T$ is the temperature difference between the heated bottom wall and the cooled top wall.
-The two dimensionless control parameters are the Rayleigh number, $Ra$, and the Prandtl number, $Pr$, defined as
+where \(H\) is the cell height and \(\Delta_T\) is the temperature difference between the heated bottom wall and the cooled top wall.
+The two dimensionless control parameters appearing in the governing equations are the Rayleigh number, \(Ra\), and the Prandtl number, \(Pr\), defined as